-The most common serial bus protocol, EIA-RS-232, addresses this issue (however, a Mark "1" is a negative voltage and a Space "0" is positive).
+The serial bus protocol EIA-RS-232 addresses this issue (however, a Mark "1" is a negative voltage and a Space "0" is positive).
 Generally called RS-232, this protocol defines connectors and voltages between data terminal equipment (DTE) such as a PC, and data communications equipment (DCE), such as a modem or TNC.

 The connector is the DB-25 (25 pin), or DB-9 (9 pin) version - though RS-232 interfaces have also been implemented using nonstandard connectors such as RJ45, 3.5 mm audio plugs and many others.
-Signaling voltages are defined between +3 V and +25 V for logic "0" and between -3 V and -25 V for logic "1."
+Signaling voltages are defined between +3 V and +25 V for logic "0" and between -3 V and +25 V for logic "0" and between -3 V and -25 V for logic "1."
 Although the top data rate addressed in the specification is only 20 kbit/s, speeds of up to 115 kbit/s are commonly used.
 Communications distances of hundreds of meters are possible at reasonable data rates.